ProxiBlue/reCaptcha/README.md

 Disable / Enable form submit buttons
 ------------------------------------

-From 1.4.0 you can add teh class 'enable-captcha-clicked' to any element and add the 'disabled' property to that element.
+From 1.4.0 you can add the class 'enable-captcha-clicked' to any element and add the 'disabled' property to that element.
 After clicked, the element will be enabled.

 example: